CSV Connector

 Encoding? encoding = null)

 uri: TheStorageUrirepresenting the location of the CSV file.
-UseStorageUri.FromFilePath("path/to/file.csv")for local files.resolver: TheIStorageResolverto resolve storage providers.
-Create one usingStorageProviderFactory.CreateResolver().Resolverfor standard file system support.configuration: An optionalCsvConfigurationobject to customize parsing (e.g., delimiter, culture, quoting).encoding: An optionalEncodingfor the file.
+UseStorageUri.FromFilePath("path/to/file.csv")for local files.rowMapper: The row mapper used to constructTfrom aCsvRow.
+This is required and avoids reflection.resolver: (Optional) TheIStorageResolverto resolve storage providers.
+If omitted, a default resolver with file system support is used automatically.configuration: (Optional) ACsvConfigurationobject to customize parsing (e.g., delimiter, culture, quoting).encoding: (Optional) Text encoding.
 Defaults to UTF-8.

 Example: Reading a CSV File